 - The white bar marking is reserved for those sites where there is a persistent problem, with frequent obstruction of an access.

 - The lines are intended to deter drivers who would otherwise park across an access.
 They can be placed in residential streets with a high parking demand by non-residents, for example near shopping or commercial areas.
 They will not be used where parking obstruction is by neighbours.

 - They shall be laid in accordance with the road marking regulations and in white non-reflective material.

-- Anyone who applies for this facility is required to provide evidence of dates, times, registration numbers and if relevant, police incident report numbers over at least a 4 week period.
+- Anyone who applies for this facility is required to provide a detailed reason for the application.

 - If the work is agreed a charge of £45.00 per 5 metre line will apply.
 A cheque or postal order must be sent with each application made payable to Warwickshire County Council.

 Please note that these markings have no legal standing.
 However, if a vehicle does park on them, the presence of the line would tend to support the offence of obstruction.